Table of Contents

-It’s easy to neglect decorating the patio.
+It’s easy to neglect decorating the patio and deck.
 There’s so much awesome nature around that you don’t really need a whole lot of patio decor.

-But a few small touches will go a really long way to making your patio space unique and inviting.
+But a few small touches will go a really long way.

 If you want to sit outside around dusk, you’re going to need something to keep the bugs away.
 It’s just a fact of summertime life.